susanwrotethis/more-mec-shortcodes/README.md

 **Will the menu order field affect the calendar's behavior elsewhere?**

 The field's addition should have no effect on Modern Events Calendar.

+**What if I also have single events to display?**

+Check the Event Repeating checkbox, select Certain Weekays and check the day or days.
+For end repeat, choose After and set 1 as the value.

 **Does this plugin have a Gutenberg block?**